emissary-ingress/emissary/reference/shadowing.md

       shadow: true
 ```

-The `prefix` is set to be the same as the first annotation, which tells Ambassador which production traffic to shadow.
+The `prefix` is set to be the same as the first annotation, which tells Ambassador Edge Stack which production traffic to shadow.
 The destination service, where the shadow traffic is routed, is a *different* Kubernetes service, `myservice-shadow`.
 Finally, the `shadow: true` annotation actually enables shadowing.

 ### Shadow traffic weighting